Use your home equity to pay for a master bath remodel

 After making sure everything is working with no leaks or faulty plumbing, focus on the areas that are most likely to receive the most attention.

 - Update fixtures and add a new mirror

 - Improve poor lighting and add or update an exhaust fan

-- Replace the showerhead with one that offers multiple settings
+- Replace the shower trim kit with one that has multiple settings

 If you need to replace the toilet, consider choosing an energy-saving model.
 Or, add a low-flow showerhead to save water.
 These cost conserving, environmentally friendly changes may appeal to buyers if you are planning to sell and will save you money while you remain in the home.